rwokano/CleaningDataProject/README.md

 run_analysis.R | The file containing the statements used to transform the raw data to the result set of *tidy data*.
 The code is heavily commented to give readers the idea of what is happening.
 In addition, a code walk-through is included in the CodeBook.md file.
 Tidy_Result.txt | Tab delimited text file which averages each variable that was selected from the raw data by the test subject and the activity.

+## Code Walk Through
+The actual code contained in 'run_analysis.R' is heavily commented to explain each line and the purpose.
+In addtion, many variables are not re-used which is inefficient for memeory usage but makes it easier to look at and read should the need arise to debug.
+In a *production* environment, this code would have been optimized.
+For a complete walkthrough of the code and the data elements, please use the 'CodeBook.md' file.